open-component-model/ocm-spec/doc/appendix/A/OCIRegistry/README.md

 ## Blob Mappings

-Local blobs with an OCI artefact media type will implicitly be mapped to a regular artefact.
+Local blobs with an OCI artifact media type will implicitly be mapped to a regular artifact.
 The *reference hint* provided by the specification of the local access is used to compose a repository name of the form:

 <div align="center">